saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-3-jsnapy-basics.md

 test_file_path = /home/said/testfiles
 ```

-We configure a snap test in the following file `/etc/jsnapy/snap_config.yaml`:
+We also need a configuration file that contains our target device as well as the tests we need to run.
+We will use the following `/etc/jsnapy/snap_config.yaml`:

 ```
 hosts: